Arrest made in Cobbs Creek murder of art school student

 "We observed them on public transit traveling together and again, they were last seen in each other's company," Capt.
 Ryan said.
 "She was last seen alive in his company.
 But that is all we are willing to talk about at this point."

-Investigators believe Grier sexually assaulted Johnson and then strangled her before dumping her body along Cobbs Creek.
+Investigators believe Grier strangled Johnson before dumping her body along Cobbs Creek.

 Grier, who was on parole after being charged in 2016 for attempted murder in Oakland, Calif., was taken into custody Wednesday afternoon, Ryan said.